 There is a handful of current and former NBA players that sparked a Cinderella upset during their college days, like Curry at Davidson, Courtney Lee at Western Kentucky, Eric Maynor at VCU, Gordon Hayward at Butler, and Adam Morrison at Gonzaga.
 Having the best player on the floor can sometimes be enough.
 A go-to guy keeps opponents honest on defense and makes the big shot, which is key for Cinderellas.
 It's the reason "Ali Farokhmanesh" is a household name among March Madness fans.

-The stats to consider
+Stats to consider

 When breaking down Cinderellas from a statistical approach, some of the more common numbers that pop up are: